 Alcohol in Devon

-So many people with an alcohol problem suffer with denial.
+So many people with alcohol addiction suffer with denial.
 Denial tells the person with the problem that it’s not that bad; that others are worse and that they can stop if they want to.
 Unfortunately, this is not always the case and the family see the severity of the problem long before the person with the alcohol problem.
-The majority of people with alcohol problems in Devon will minimise the problem, the amount they are drinking or their difficulty in stopping.
+The majority of people with alcohol addictions in Devon will minimise the problem, the amount they are drinking or their difficulty in stopping.
 For many people with an alcohol addiction, the problem is not stopping, but staying stopped.
-The correct alcohol support and rehab programme will help you to stop and stay stopped!
+The correct Devon alcohol rehab programme will help you to stop and stay stopped!

 Drugs in Devon